ani03sha/redquark/content/blog/design/hashing.md

 # Conclusion

 In this post, we looked into the most popular topics in computer science - Hashing.
-We looked at what hashing it, ow it works and what are the different types of hashing algorithms we have.
+We looked at what hashing it, how it works and what are the different types of hashing algorithms we have.
 I hope you enjoyed this post.

 I would love to hear your thoughts on this and would like to have suggestions from you to make it better.